woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/geography.rst

     258.146005837336 |   8833954.76996256

-Working with the Geography data type
+Working with the geography data type
 ------------------------------------

 To load geometry data into a geography table, the geometry must be projected into EPSG:4326 (longitude/latitude), and then converted, or cast, into geography.
 The :command:`ST_Transform(geometry,srid)` function converts coordinates to geographics and the :command:`Geography(geometry)` function casts them from geometry to geography.